 One recipe is my Coconut Banana Cupcake.
 It usually encases a ball of hazelnut chocolate (Ferrero Rocher).
 In the image below, I replaced those with Valrhona’s Guanaja 70% cocoa disks as they were baked for someone with a nut allergy.

-Both 2 recipes produces light cakes that banana cake lovers enjoy.
-If you like banana cakes, try baking this one with the presence of orange flavours for a change.
+Both produces light cakes that banana cake lovers enjoy.
+If you like banana cakes, try baking this one with orange flavours for a change.
 I believe you will like it.

 Orange Banana Cake